Techcatchers/15-Days-Coding-Challenge/ReadMe.md

-# Web scraping lyrics with Genius and Musixmatch
+# 15 Days of HTML and CSS
 I created this challenge to improve my HTML and CSS skills in 15 Days and I did not have any set challenges to solve before starting with this challenge so as I completed my first day challenge, I created a new challenge for the next day and as in just 15 days of coding my skills in UI/UX design improved a lot.
 All projects I made in this challenge are mobile responsive and some of them follow the bootstrap column-grid-style.

 I did not use JavaScript though as I first wanted to have a good grasp on HTML and CSS and after that I thought of starting a new challenge on JavaScript since it has a lot to be covered.